jvandens/bfsep/README.md

 functions for each set exist to facilitate retrieving the gage-specific parameters.

-columns 2:6 for basin_char, columns 7:11 for gw_hyd, and columns 12:17
-for flow.

 `bfsep` works best in conjunction with the USGS `dataRetrieval` package to fetch time-series data from specific gages.